LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 The `viewMenu` method should render the `view.html` template.
 Let's build that template now.

 Create `view.html` in the folder that contains your other templates associated with this controller.
 It should display the name of the menu as the page title.
 It should display a list of menu items in a `<ul>` element.
-Note that you'll need to loop over `menu.cheeses` (here was assume you've passed in the menu with the attribute name `menu`; if not, modify accordingly).
+Note that you'll need to loop over `menu.cheeses` (here we assume you've passed in the menu with the attribute name `menu`; if not, modify accordingly).

 Below the list, add the following link: